 The kitchen is often called the heart of the home.
 It's where we gather and prepare the food that keeps us well and healthy.
-However, there are dangers lurking in the kitchen that can make you sick.
+However, as in other rooms of your home, there are dangers lurking in the kitchen that can make you sick.
 Some of the troublemakers can cause a few days of digestive upset but others can be deadly, especially to young children and to those with compromised immune systems.
 If you are feeling sick, it's time to take a look around your kitchen and possibly change some habits.

 01 of 11